Yoga is a practice for everyone. Every body, every mind, every background, every religion – everyone.

 What You’ll Find Here

-Explore my Physical Practice blog to learn more about cultivating a safe and healthy physical practice.
-Each pose is meant to teach us something.
-Often, the lesson presented is different each time we practice.
+Explore my yoga blog to learn more about cultivating a safe and healthy physical practice, as well as a variety of reflections from my journey through self study.
 From body awareness and connection, we can use our lessons on the mat to bring our yoga more holistically into our day-to-day life.

 I hope you find the depth to your practice that is calling to you.